Provisional Government of Mexico: The transition from a monarchy to a republic

-On March 31, 1823, Congress officially abolished the executive as it had functioned under the empire since May 19, 1822.

-In its place, was established a body known as the Supreme Executive Power, and chose to fill the office with a triumvirate made up of Nicolás Bravo, Guadalupe Victoria, and Pedro Celestino Negrete.

-As the first two were not present in the capital at the time, José Mariano Michelena and José Miguel Domínguez were chosen to serve as substitutes in that capacity while the members of the triumvirate were unavailable.
-José Ignacio García Illueca was named as the sole minister, holding all portfolios.
+The First Constituent Congress declared itself installed on 29 March in Mexico City, being supported by the provincial deputations—each composed of a political chief and an intendant—on the condition that a new Congress be convened following the precepts of the Plan of Casa Mata.
+On 31 March, the Congress issued three decrees: the first abolished the imperial Executive Power, which had been in operation since 19 May 1822 through the Regency; the second established that a collegiate body called the Supreme Executive Power would be appointed, composed of three members who would alternate its presidency; and the third announced the names of the members chosen within Congress: Nicolás Bravo, Guadalupe Victoria, and Pedro Celestino Negrete.
+As the first two were not present in the capital at the time, the following day José Mariano Michelena and José Miguel Domínguez were appointed as substitutes while the members of the triumvirate were unavailable.
+José Ignacio García Illueca was appointed as sole minister in charge of all the secretariats of state.

-On April 7, Congress concentrated on dealing with the abdication of Iturbide.
+After the Emperor restored Congress on April 7, it concentrated on dealing with the abdication of Iturbide.
 The abdication was not officially recognized, as Iturbide's election was declared to have been forced upon congress by threat of violence, and hence the throne was not legally his in the first place.
 The debates in congress over this matter became very heated.
 When a deputy attempted to declare that his vote for the emperor, representing the wishes of his district, had been free and uncompelled, the chamber rose in hostile uproar.
 Iturbide's coronation, titles of nobility, and hereditary succession were declared null and void.
-Nonetheless, he was granted an annual pension of 25,000 pesos on the condition that he would leave the country.
-The Plan of Iguala and the Treaty of Córdoba which had established the empire, were declared null and void.
+The Supreme Executive Power was asked to expedite the departure from the country of the former Emperor, who was granted an annual pension of 25,000 pesos on the condition that he would leave the country.
+Despite the controversy, the Plan of Iguala and the Treaty of Córdoba which had established the empire, were declared null and void.

-On May 11, escorted by Nicolas Bravo, and supervised in his departure by Guadalupe Victoria at La Antigua, Iturbide and his family left the country on the British merchant frigate Rawlins, with Livorno as his destination.
+On May 11, escorted by Nicolás Bravo, and supervised in his embarkation by Guadalupe Victoria at La Antigua, Iturbide and his family left the country on the British merchant frigate Rowllins, with Livorno as his destination.
 Upon Bravo's return to the capital, the Executive named new ministers: Lucas Alamán to Interior and Exterior Relations, Francisco de Arrillaga to the Treasury, Pablo de La Llave to Justice and Ecclesiastical Affairs, and José Ignacio García Illueca to War and Marine.

 Political prisoners were liberated, Iturbide's council of state was abolished, and a new Supreme Court was established.